tristantheshep/pushkin/README.md

  * Django 1.8.5
  * djangorestframework 3.3.2
  * psycopg2 (PostgreSQL python wrapper)
- * Optional - pylint and httpie for testing
+ * Optional - httpie, selenium, and pylint for testing

 ### The UI ###